TFimpel/AppStudio-Indoor-Floor-Plan-Viewer/README.md

 ## What you need to use this
--ArcGIS Online Organizational or Developer account -AppStudio for ArcGIS (desktop)
++ ArcGIS Online Organizational or Developer account
++ AppStudio for ArcGIS (desktop)

+## How to use this
++ install AppStudio for ArcGIS and sing in to your ArcGIS Online account
++ download the code in thi repo, put it

 ## Configurable Properties
 + App Description
   *(example: "Sign in, download the basemap tile package, then download the secured floor plan feature layers and off you go.
 On the map you can view interior building layouts.
-Sync it now and again to get the latest updates downloaded to your device."
+Sync it now and again to get the latest updates downloaded to your device.")*
 + App Title
   *(example: "Floor Plan Viewer")*
 + Basemap Tile Package Item ID